Mahedere/Jebena-Game/README.md

 Habesha Theme: Enjoy the unique cultural twist with the jebena as your hero.
 Endless Runner:The game continues indefinitely, challenging your reflexes.
 Responsive Design: Play on both desktop and mobile devices.
+# Credits
+This project was inspired by the Chrome dinosaur game and the rich Ethiopian coffee culture.
+Feel free to share and improve the game!